-- Colourless ("blank") combinations are: 3-colour states RGB (RGB), or colour-anticolour states RR, GG, BB, and their linear combinations. - Baryons are bound states of three quarks of different colours.
+- Despite numerous attempts, free quarks could never be observed - There is an elegant explanation for this: - Every quark possesses a new quantum number: the colour.
+There are three different colours, thus each quark can have three distinct colour states.
+Colours are called red (R), green (G) and blue (B). - Coloured objects can not exist as free observable particles. - Therefore quarks must confine into colourless hadrons. - Colourless ("blank") combinations are: 3-colour states RGB (RGB), or colour-anticolour states RR, GG, BB, and their linear combinations. - Saryons are bound states of three quarks of different colours.
 Mesons consist of colour-anticolour quark pairs. - Each quark flavour is associated with a different quantum number, which is conserved in strong and electromagnetic interactions, but not in weak ones.

-Quark quantum numbers are defined as: strangeness S= -1 for s-quark;
+Quark quantum numbers are defined as: strangeness S=-1 for s-quark; charm C=1 for c-quark; beauty $\tilde{B}=-1$ for b-quark.

-charm C=1 for c-quark; beauty \tilde{B} = -1 for b-quark.
+- top-quark has lifetime too short to form hadrons before decaying, thus truth T=0 for all hadrons - Outpour properties of the second of the s

-- Itop-quark has lifetime too short to form hadrons before decaying, thus truthT=0 for all hadrons - Op and down quarks have nameless quantum numbers - Some examples of baryons:
+Some examples of baryons: